cc-archive/cc-cert-core/edu/existing-oer.md

-# Copyright Basics for Educators
+# Selecting, Using, Sharing Existing OERs for Educators

+Introduction goes here

-The Copyright Basics module introduces you to copyright through the following units of learning:
+The Existing OER module has the following units of learning

-1. Copyright Defined
+1. Finding Resources
-2. Purpose of Copyright
-3. Examples of What Copyright Restricts
-4. Public Domain Defined
-5. Fair Use / Fair Dealing
-6. Copyright vs.Other Intellectual Property
+2. Evaluating Resources
+3. Remixing / Adapting Resources
+4. Institutional Policies

 ## Learning Experience

-To help you learn Copyright Basics each unit of learning has:
+To help you learn Legal Implementation each unit of learning has:

 1. A set of learning objectives